shidobecker/OfflineSongs/README.md

  - Quicker loading times

 ### Purpose :
-This article purpose is to create an Android "offline-first" application that is heavily tied to it's behavior To achieve this result, we are going to need a help of some libraries, each one has a role in our flow [Realm](https://realm.io/docs/java/latest/) as one of the best local database we can get, specially if you are already a iOS developer
+This article's purpose is to create an Android "offline-first" application that is heavily tied to it's behavior To achieve this result, we are going to need a help of some libraries, each one has a role in our flow [Realm](https://realm.io/docs/java/latest/) as one of the best local database we can get, specially if you are already a iOS developer
 [Workmanager](https://developer.android.com/topic/libraries/architecture/workmanager/) together with [JobScheduler](https://github.com/evernote/android-job) to synchronize all our data with a backend server (which won't be covered in this article)

-### Tema:
+### App Theme:
 Our app theme will be a simple music bookmark.
 User can type and save it's favorite artists and songs, all in a offline context and will be sent to the backend server by scheduling a task to do it so.

 ### Flow: